BUYING THE FUTURE

 This website/blog is a place to share about responsible consumerism.

 I expect anyone that has found this page is familiar with the phrase, “Buy Local.”
-But how do you “Buy Local,” when almost everything you see on the shelves is made in China?
+But how do you “Buy Local,” when almost everything you see on the shelves is made in China or someplace else with cheap labor and limited environmental regulations?

 Another tough concept to bring to practice is “Support Sustainability.”
 But what is sustainability?
 Most want to do the “Green” thing, but with corporate advertising mushing up the definitions and seriously diminishing and marginalizing what Green means, how does the typical consumer know what to buy, and does it matter?